York Castle: 19th century

 Clifford's Tower played no part in the formal design of the prison, although the talus, or sloping edge of the motte, was cut away and replaced by a retaining wall to allow more space for the new prison building.
 The backyard of the Female Prison, concealed from public view by the new wall, was used for hangings from 1868 onwards.

-The Prison Act, 1877, reformed the English prison system, and York Castle gaol was passed into the control of central government the following year.
+The Prison Act, 1877, reformed the English prison system, and York Castle jail was passed into the control of central government the following year.
 It was used as the county prison until 1900, when the remaining prisoners were transferred to Wakefield Prison, and from then onwards the facility was used as a military prison instead.

 By the early 19th century, dredging and other improvements to the river Foss had made it possible to import flour into York by river, reducing the economic significance of the castle mills.
 In 1856, the castle mills were finally demolished as part of a further sequence of improvements to this part of the river.
 The King's Pool that formed part of the castle's water defences was drained.
 With the construction of several new bridges near the castle, the site became "surrounded by roads instead of moats".
 Some major trials took place at the Assizes (now Crown Court) building of York Castle in the 19th century, including that of Mary Fitzpatrick who was accused of murder.